dmitriilezine/AzureSecureAdministration/DeployADFS.md

 - Perform post configuration:
   - Reset ADFS service account pwd and move it to the Tier 0 Service Accounts OU
   - Move ADFS VMs to the Tier 0 Identity OUs
-- DNS Admin to create DNS record for ADFS federation service poiting to the ADFS ILB IP address
+- DNS Admin to create DNS record for ADFS federation service pointing to the ADFS ILB IP address
 - Perform ADFS configuration as required by the ADFS design (IdPs, RPs, claim rules etc)